How does the programme work?

 The course is designed to help you broaden your understanding and practice in a given area of holistic agroecology (permaculture, for instance) while also deepening you own field of interest.
 This is facilitated through modules which invite you to study theory and practice which is not familiar to you and which may introduce quite different approaches to your own practice (this part of the course is specifically addressed in Sustainable Practice 1).

-Whatever your area of interest and initiative, you will be studying on Researching Holistic Approaches to Agroecology with colleagues from different parts of the world, with different levels of expertise, and with different approaches to the subject matter and its application.
+Whatever your area of interest and initiative, you will be studying on Researching Holistic Agroecology with colleagues from different parts of the world, with different levels of expertise, and with different approaches to the subject matter and its application.
 This makes for a very rich and rewarding forum for research.